flavorly/vanilla-components/packages/documentation/src/guide/components/datatable.md

 !!!include(./src/parts/title-slots.md)!!!

-Besides, the regular static slots, datatable also provides dynamic slots for rows columns & actions
+Besides, the regular static slots, data table also provides dynamic slots for rows columns & actions

 :::warning Work in progress
 Please keep in mind some slots override can break functionality is this is a work in progress.
 :::

 ### Slot Dynamic `row<ColumnName>`